Skip to Main Content

 Encyclopedia of Life

-• Global access to knowledge about life on Earth.
-Each image will be shared under a different license and most are published under Creative Commons licenses
+- Global access to knowledge about life on Earth.
+Each image is under a different license and most are published under Creative Commons licenses.
+See the Copyright & Linking Policies glossary for more info.

 National Gallery of Art Images